 For the centerpiece, I covered a box in scrapbook paper and glued some masks and signs on bamboo skewers and stuck them in a piece of foam in the bottom for them to stand up in.
 You could use any kind of tall narrow box for this.
 Then I added some beads and had a very festive centerpiece for my dinner table.
 Some Mardi Gras-themed linens and a gold charger rounded out the pretty table.

-King cake with its tiny hidden plastic baby is the official dessert of Mardi Gras, but our stand in for our party were some colorful cupcakes.
-Also easy to make–make a white cake,separate the batter into three bowls, and use a gel color to color the batter in purple, green and gold.
+King cake with its tiny hidden plastic baby is the official dessert of Mardi Gras (see my 30 minute king cake recipe here), but the stand in for our Mardi Gras party were some colorful cupcakes.
+Also easy to make–make a white cake, separate the batter into three bowls, and use a gel color to color the batter in purple, green and gold.
 Put a tablespoon of each into cupcake liner and bake as directed.

 Play a little dixieland jazz or zydeco, and break out the Zatarans, and have yourself a great little Mardi Gras dinner!

 And all the fun printables I used in here are available in the shop for your Mardi Gras Celebration.

 Visit a few of these affiliate links (it keeps this site running!) to shop for Mardi Gras supplies!